Becoming a Shoreline Student

 - Students who have outstanding debts to the College, such as parking or library fines, will have the hold until their debt is cleared.

-- Students who have been placed on academic probation or suspension will have a hold placed on their record until meeting with an advisor and meeting GPA expectations (outlined in Scholastic Warning, Probation and Suspension in this catalog).
+- Students who have been placed on academic intervention or restriction will have a hold placed on their record until meeting with an advisor and meeting expected quarterly GPA and earned credits (outlined in Academic Standards in this catalog).

 - Students who are under conduct/disciplinary matters will have the hold per the guidelines outlined by the Conduct Officer.